 ```

-The first new line makes a font called Inter available to the slides.
-We do this because some people might not have the font installed on their computers.
-Next, we apply Inter to the header and make it bold.
+The first new line makes a font called Inter available to the slides, because some people might not have the font installed on their computers.
+Next, this code applies Inter to the header and makes it bold.
 You can see the slide with bold Inter font in Figure 8-6.

 [F08006.png]